DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

     - Protection of human subject information has been observed and adequately communicated.

     - Data cleaning and other processes of manipulations of data are clearly documented to support reproducibility.

-# Documentation of Curation Process

-  - Details of any kind of "data cleaning" performed by curators (e.g., JSON file exported from OpenRefine).

-  - Notes on changes made between versions or file formats (e.g., converting .sav file to .por file), including which software was used for the conversion.
+# Appendix A Using CURATE with SPSS Data

-# Appendix A Other SPSS File Formats
+# Appendix B Other SPSS File Formats

 **SPSS Statistics Compressed** (.zsav): Opens data files that are saved in IBM SPSS Statistics compressed format.